Where Does the Natural Gas ‘Bridge’ End?

 “There’s no model out there that assumes a minimal role for gas, even in 2050, [despite what] some people in the audience have vouched for or expect,” he added.

-Fatih Birol, executive director of the International Energy Agency, said at another conference that the IEA sees an enormous increase in natural gas use in future, fueled by an abundance of supply and high demand from China and India.
+Fatih Birol, executive director of the International Energy Agency, said at another conference that the IEA sees an enormous increase in natural-gas use in future, fueled by an abundance of supply and high demand from China and India.

 Also, while investors are shifting their focus to cleaner energy resources, few have been willing to fully abandon natural gas.
-Despite committing to shift BlackRock’s capital allocation to more climate friendly solutions earlier this month, CEO Larry Fink expressed reservations about ditching hydrocarbons entirely.
+Despite committing to shift BlackRock’s capital allocation to more climate-friendly solutions earlier this month, CEO Larry Fink expressed reservations about ditching hydrocarbons entirely.

-Musabbeh Al-Kaabi, CEO of petroleum and petrochemicals for Abu Dhabi's sovereign wealth fund Mubadala, touted the firm's investments in more than 4 gigawatts of renewable energy power generation.
-But he said at the Atlantic Council Forum that while "renewable energy is at the core of our view of the future [...] natural gas, on the other hand, is very important in achieving the energy transition going forward."
+Musabbeh Al Kaabi, CEO of petroleum and petrochemicals for Abu Dhabi's sovereign wealth fund Mubadala, touted the firm's investments in more than 4 gigawatts of renewable energy power generation.
+But he said at the Atlantic Council Forum that while "renewable energy is at the core of our view of the future...natural gas...is very important in achieving the energy transition going forward."

 The specter of stranded assets

-A big challenge for natural gas interests going forward will be to make the case that their resource continues to be an environmentally friendly option once even dirtier resources are pushed out of the mix.
+A big challenge for natural-gas interests going forward will be to make the case that their resource continues to be an environmentally friendly option once even dirtier resources are pushed out of the mix.

-Meg Gentle at Tellurian acknowledged that the industry needs to do more to reduce emissions over the lifecycle of the product — from the wellhead to the ship.
+Meg Gentle of Tellurian acknowledged that the industry needs to do more to reduce emissions over the lifecycle of the product, from the wellhead to the ship.
 Potential solutions include blocking methane leaks, investing in carbon capture and sequestration, and purchasing carbon offsets, she said.

 But even these steps still may not be enough.

-European Commissioner for Energy Kadri Simson said at another event that the EU’s Green Deal was crafted not only as an environmental policy, but also to address the bloc’s energy security issues related to natural gas.
+European Commissioner for Energy Kadri Simson said at another event that the EU’s Green Deal was crafted not only as an environmental policy but also to address the bloc’s energy security issues related to natural gas.

-Simson noted that the EU currently relies heavily on Russia for its gas supply, “but moving towards a bigger share of renewables [we will] not so dependent anymore.”
+Simson noted that the EU currently relies heavily on Russia for its gas supply “but [is] moving toward a bigger share of renewables...[so we will not be] so dependent anymore.”
 Going forward, the European bloc will be investing more into the electricity grid and strengthening links between member states to accommodate a bigger share of renewable energy.

-The EU has also expanded its LNG terminals to accept more U.S gas and Simson acknowledged that gas “will have a role during our transition period.”
-But investments in gas must be “future proof,” she said.
+The EU has also expanded its LNG terminals to accept more U.S. gas, and Simson acknowledged that gas “will have a role during our transition period.”
+But investments in gas must be “future-proof,” she said.

 To that end, she said decarbonizing gas with hydrogen is one of the EU’s top priorities.
-The EU ultimately plans to push gas out completely.
+The EU ultimately plans to push out gas completely.

 “We don’t need any stranded assets,” said Simson.